drinks/sublime-initializr/README.md

 Provide a path for your new project and hit enter.
 That's it!

+**Note:**

+If you're using Sublime Text 2, there's no way to set the current project programmatically, so you'll have to select the new .sublime-project file from the dialog that appears.

 ## Settings

 - `zip_url`: The url to a customized build from <http://initializr.com> with the skeleton you want to boostrap